How ASCs can comply with USP standards — 3 Qs with an expert

 Question: When it comes to the USP 800, what should ASCs look for in a compliance leader?

-Appointing a leader is not only a best practice, but requirement of USP 800.
+Appointing a leader is not only a best practice but a requirement of USP 800.
 It states explicitly that ASCs that compound hazardous drugs, “must designate a person that thoroughly understands the rationale for risk prevention policies, risks to themselves and others, risks of noncompliance that may compromise the safety of patients and others and the responsibility to report potentially hazardous situations to the management team.
 The designated person must also be responsible for the oversight of monitoring the facility and maintaining reports of testing/sampling performed in facilities and acting on the results.”

 Q: Once the new standards go into effect, what can ASCs do to remain compliant?